 - Public Law and Judicial Review

 Ruchi has a broad administrative and public law practice, and regularly advises and represents both public bodies and private clients in this area.
-Her experience spans local government powers, public procurement, education, housing, planning, information and election law.
+Her experience spans environment, planning, local government, information, education, housing, licensing and election law.
+She is a member of the Attorney General’s C Panel of Counsel.

 - Taylor v Slough BC [2020] EWHC 3520 (Ch): Successfully defending an appeal against a possession order, focused on the Public Sector Equality Duty and the issue of ‘late compliance’ in a social housing context.